wcamarao/cappuccino/Readme.md

-# mock.js
+# cappuccino

-### coffee-script testing toolkit for node.js
+### node.js compliant testing toolkit

-  The API is pretty much similar to Mockito, but there are some different aspects as well.
+  It puts together expresso, should and a self-contained mocking library, which API is similar to Mockito, but with some different aspects.
 It's a bit more lax, as it allows method calls in mocks by default.
-There are more cool differences that you find out by giving it a try.
+There are more differences that you may find out by giving it a try.

 ## Installation

 Using the node package manager

-    $ npm install mock.js
+    $ npm install cappuccino

 ## Quick Start